Arithmetic finiteness of very irregular varieties: Introduction

 \subsection{Intrinsic results}

-Let $K$ be a number field, $\Sigma$ a finite set of places and $\cO_{K, \Sigma}$ the ring of $\Sigma$-integers of $K$.
+Let~$K$ be a number field,~$\Sigma$ a finite set of places and~$\cO_{K, \Sigma}$ the ring of~$\Sigma$-integers of~$K$.

-\begin{definitionintro} A very irregular variety $X$ over $K$ has \emph{good reduction (outside $\Sigma$)} if there is a smooth projective scheme $\cX$ over $\cO_{K, \Sigma}$ with generic fiber $X$ such that, for any ring morphism $\cO_{K, \Sigma} \to k$ to an algebraically closed field $k$, the base change~$\cX_{k}$ embeds into its Albanese variety. \end{definitionintro}
+\begin{definitionintro} A very irregular variety~$X$ over~$K$ has \emph{good reduction (outside~$\Sigma$)} if there is a smooth projective scheme~$\cX$ over~$\cO_{K, \Sigma}$ with generic fiber~$X$, geometrically connected fibers and the following property.
+Let~$\cA$ be the N\'eron model of the Albanese variety of~$X$, which is an abelian scheme by \cref{lemma:NeronModelPic0}.
+Then, given a point~$x$ of~$X$ over a finite extension~$K'$ of~$K$, the unique extension~$\cX \to \cA$ over~$\cO_{K', \Sigma'}$ of the Albanese morphism corresponding to~$x$ is a closed embedding, where~$\Sigma'$ is set of primes in~$K'$ over~$\Sigma$. \end{definitionintro}